 - It sets the ground for the follow-up process.
 If you mention the date and time when you’ll be calling them for the follow-up, then it safely eliminates the waiting game.
 You can throw the ball in their court, and at the same time look out for other job openings.

-- The cover letter makes up for a poor quality resume.
+- The cover letter makes up for a poor-quality resume.
 If you don’t sound confident enough in the resume, then ensure to demonstrate your personality through a persuasive cover letter.

 - Don’t beat around the bush, instead be straightforward while describing your experiences.

-- Avoid using emoticons, and words like “WOW,” “LOL,” “OMG.”
+- Avoid using emoticons, and words like “WOW,” “LOL,” and “OMG.”
 It’s a cover letter for a job and not a text message.

 - Don’t focus too much on yourself and your achievements.
 The employer is looking for someone who can get the work done.
 So, focus on things that you believe they want to know about an employee applying for that particular role.

 - You are overusing the word “I” at the beginning of every sentence.
 This makes the cover letter look more like an autobiography.